-Think of your dental impressions as the negative of a picture, which needs developing to recreate what was captured through the camera.
-Here the goal is to digitally capture the exact shape and size of your teeth, so the first step is using the impressions to cast a physical model.
+Think of your dental impressions as the negative of a picture.
+They need developing to recreate what was captured through the camera.
+Here the goal is to digitally capture the exact shape and size of your teeth.
+So, the first step is always using the impressions to cast a physical model.

 This is done by tightly wrapping the impressions in putty to avoid spillage, before pouring resin inside.
 Once the resin is set, we are left with the positive picture – accurate models of your teeth.